SunZezhou/Active-SLAM-with-Cartographer/README.md

 ## 3. Citing this work

-The paper has not been published yet, the reference link will be given later.
+The paper is accepted by IROS2020, the reference link will be given later.

 ## 4. Lisence